+Consisting of 8-21 instrumentalists, the band performs both traditional and contemporary jazz literature.
+A number of performances occur on and off campus including some travel.
+Open to all students who play saxophone, trumpet, trombone, and rhythm section instruments.
 May be repeated for credit.
-Consisting of 16-21 instrumentalists, the band performs both traditional and contemporary jazz literature.
-A number of performances occur on and off campus including some travel.
-Open to all students.